kikim1025/Sticky-Messages/README.md

 # Sticky-Messages
-A full-stack app that users can post sticky-messages to each other Deployed Version: https://sticky-messages.herokuapp.com/
+A full-stack app that users can post sticky-messages to each other.
+Deployed Version: https://sticky-messages.herokuapp.com/

 ## Project Overview